The Circus of the Sun: Background and origin

 Lax first met the Cristiani family when his friend Leonard Robinson was sent to write a piece about the family of acrobats for the "Talk of the Town" section of The New Yorker.
 The Cristiani family left a lasting impression on Lax.
 Several years after meeting them he suggested to The New Yorker that he travel with the Cristiani family and write a "Reporter at Large" story for the magazine.
 In 1948 Lax was given a $500 advance for the project and spent the next month traveling with the Cristiani family and their circus.
 Over the next three years he would work on what would become "The Circus of the Sun."

 In the summer of 1949 after having left the circus, Lax, along with his childhood friend Ad Reinhardt went to live with artist Robert Gibney and writer/editor Nancy Flagg Gibney in Henley Cay.
 There, Lax worked on writing his account of traveling with the circus.
 After Henley Cay, Lax returned to his hometown of Olean, NY and set up in the basement of the library at St Bonaventure University and worked on the poem every day.
 In 1950 an excerpt of "The Circus of the Sun" was published in New Story and presented as part of a forthcoming novel.
 When published 7 years later by Journeyman Press, the excerpt published in New Story was included, now as a poem known as "The sunset city..."
 Another excerpt, this time containing nearly a third of the completed poem and titled "The Circus", was published in New World Writing #13 in 1958.

-After completing the poem Lax struggled to find a publisher.
-Eventually, Emil Antonucci, an artist who had made illustrations "The Circus of the Sun" offered to use the money he received from a Guggenheim grant to found Journeyman Press and publish the poem.
+After completing the poem, Lax struggled to find a publisher.
+Eventually Emil Antonucci, an artist who had made illustrations for "The Circus of the Sun", offered to use the money he received from a Guggenheim grant to found Journeyman Press and publish the poem.
 This began a lifelong collaboration between Lax and Antonucci.